 It makes sense to start with genes known to play a role in sleep, since insomnia is characterized by difficulties falling or staying asleep.

 There is some evidence to suggest that the obvious culprits — namely, circadian rhythm genes and neurotransmitters involved in the regulation of sleep — play a role in insomnia.
-Yet Lind and others point out that there is a lack of robust and reproducible evidence for many of these candidate genes.
+Yet Lind and others point out that there is a

 The story got a lot more complex last week, when two new studies appeared in the journal Nature Genetics.
 Both dug deep into the human genome to identify additional regions of the genetic code with links to insomnia.